Twelve Historic Properties

 Baird’s Tavern

-Perhaps the most well-known of the WHS buildings, Baird’s Tavern was built in 1766 and has had many incarnations as a private residence, general store, office space, gift shop and today is a working tavern on the main floor, and preserved museum rooms upstairs.
+Perhaps the most well-known of the WHS buildings, Baird’s Tavern was built in 1766 and has had many incarnations as a private residence, general store, office space, gift shop and today is a working tavern on the main floor, and restored historical interiors on the second floor and attic.

 Old School Baptist Meeting House

-Erected in 1810, the most photographed building in the town of Warwick was purchased by the WHS in the 1950s for $1 with the promise to care for it in perpetuity.
+Erected in 1810, the most photographed building in the town of Warwick was sold to the WHS in the 1950s for $1 with the promise to care for it in perpetuity.
 The Meeting house is available to rent for wedding ceremonies, live performances and other celebrations.

 The Shingle House